Hammadus/TopWalker/README.md

 ## Overview
 ### Description
-* An App that motivates users to become physically Active by giving an opportunity to compete with other users around.
+* An App that motivates users to become physically Active by giving them opportunity to compete with other users and earn Real Cash and Rewards.
+User can compete with other people, friends or family by adding them to the session and set the time period as well as the final cash price as a reward.
+Session member with the most amount of steps and Calorie Burn would be consider as the "Winner" of the session and take the Reward.

 ### App Evaluation
 [Evaluation of your app across the following attributes]